Oregon, United States

 V. Niche Blogs

 Surely you’ve seen countless “top online store” and “best place to buy” blog posts.
 It can do wonders for your website traffic to reach out and ask bloggers if you can get your store or products listed in their existing posts.
-If you’re following best practices, and your store has aesthetic appeal, writers will be stoked to have another store to add to their lists.
-Or, pitch a few bloggers your own topics, and link out to your store in your author bio.
+If you’re following best practices and your store has aesthetic appeal, writers will be stoked to have another store to add to their lists.
+Or, pitch a few bloggers your own topics, and link out to your store in the author bio.

 Consider listing your store in directories that encourage reviews, likes, and upvotes.
 As you build out your business and your brand, you never know where people might find you.